Steady-state bifurcation analysis of a strong nonlinear atmospheric vorticity equation: Introduction

-This result shows mechanism behind the existence of a basic steady-state solution bifurcating into two steady-state solutions under the zonal forcing (\ref{n3}).
+This result shows mechanism behind the existence of a basic steady-state solution bifurcating into two steady-state solutions under the single zonal forcing (\ref{n3}).
 With the thermal forcing (\ref{n3}), the small $\kappa$ value implies that the acceleration nonlinearity dominates the circulation flow and then gives rise to multiple steady-state solutions, whereas the increment of the $\kappa$ value enlarges the linear Ekman layer dissipation and then eventually eliminates the bifurcation phenomenon.

+Thus (\ref{nb1}) is quite similar to Navier-Stokes equations that the Ekman force $\kappa \Delta\psi$ plays the same roll as the Reynolds viscous force $\frac1{\rm{Re}}\Delta^2 \psi$ to control the solution uniqueness and bifurcation behaviours.
+For the connection to the Euler equations, the Ekman dissipation force $\kappa \Delta \psi$ was recently unitized by the author \cite{C1,C2} to form a dissipative potential flow and then to produce dissipative free-surface Green functions for the cancelation of wave integral singularity in numerical simulations of body motions in free water waves.

-The equation (\ref{nb1}) is a third-order quasi-linear partial differential equation and is quite different to traditional semi-linear fluid motion equations such as the Navier-Stokes equations discussed in Temam \cite{Te} and the quasi-geostrophic equations discussed in Chen et al\cite{Chen} and Chen and Price \cite{Chen1}.
-The semi-linearity indicates that the nonlinear term can be controlled by the linear term.
-Therefore the a priori estimates and compactness analysis of Navier-Stokes type equations, available due to the presence of viscous force (see, for example, \cite{Chen,Chen1,Te}), are not applicable to the quasi-nonlinear equation (\ref{nb1}).
-Actually, the nonlinear term of (\ref{nb1}) results from the total derivative of fluid velocity along a particle trajectory.
-It is beneficial use the Lagrangian formulation instead of the Euler formulation (\ref{nb1}) to control the nonlinearity of (\ref{nb1}).
+The equation (\ref{nb1}) is a third-order strong nonlinear partial differential equation and is quite different to traditional semilinear fluid motion equations such as the Navier--Stokes equations discussed in Temam \cite{Te} and the quasi-geostrophic equations discussed in Chen et al. \cite{Chen} and Chen and Price \cite{Chen1}.
+The semilinearity indicates that the non-linear term can be controlled by the linear term.
+Therefore the a priori estimates and compactness analysis of Navier--Stokes type equations, available due to the presence of viscous force (see, for example, \cite{Chen,Chen1,Te}), are not applicable to the strong non-linear equation (\ref{nb1}).
+Actually, the non-linear term of (\ref{nb1}) is the total derivative of fluid velocity along a particle trajectory and hence it is beneficial to use the Lagrangian formulation instead of the Euler formulation (\ref{nb1}) to control the nonlinearity of (\ref{nb1}).